bengtssonpalme/MPBIO-BBT045-2025/git-exercise-1.md

 ~~~

 Sometimes output like this from git can be very long.
 Git will
-display ("pipe") this text through a programm that allows scrolling
+display ("pipe") this text through a program that allows scrolling
 vertically through the whole output (using up / page up and down /
 page down keys).
 You will notice this happens since at the bottom of
 the screen you will see a `:` prompt, not the bash terminal.
 Press `q`